jennybc/happy-git-with-r/11_connect-credential-caching.Rmd

     usage: git credential-osxkeychain <get|store|erase>

-If you don't get this output, follow steps 2 and 3 on [the github help](https://help.github.com/articles/caching-your-github-password-in-git#platform-mac).
+If you don't get this output, it means you need a more recent version of Git, either via command line developer tools or homebrew.
+Go back to the Mac section of chapter (\@ref(install-git)).

 Once you've confirmed you have the credential helper, enter: